Wrangler commands

 - Array of

--style patterns that match file or directory names from the sites directory.
-Only matched items will be uploaded.
+.gitignore-style patterns that match file or directory names from the sites directory.
+Matched items will not be uploaded.

 - Array of